-- 5.205 A principal way by which Bluewater can maintain its distinctiveness and attractiveness is by maintaining its high quality outdoor environment.
-Development outside the main shopping centre building may be appropriate as part of planned diversification.
-However, this should be designed and managed in a sensitive form in order to retain and avoid adverse impacts on the characteristic cliff faces, water features and other ecological and landscape assets of Bluewater. - 5.206 Development should be delivered in close alignment with the planned role of Bluewater.
-Planning controls (for example, necessary restrictions on uses within use class E) may be required to be put in place and retained over proposals to ensure that the outcome of development is as anticipated and in line with the justification for the proposals and the function of Bluewater.
+5.225 All developments should be delivered in close alignment with the planned role of Bluewater.
+Planning controls (for example, necessary restrictions on uses within Use Class E) may be required to be put in place and retained over proposals to ensure that the outcome of development is as anticipated and in line with the justification for the proposals and the function of Bluewater.

-Policy M22: Bluewater
+Policy M21: Bluewater

 - 1. The appropriate evolution of Bluewater, to maintain its economic contribution, quality and distinctiveness as a contemporary regional centre, will be supported subject to assessment of local and regional implications as set out in criteria 2 and 3. - 2.
-Development for activities including those in use classes C1, E and F at Bluewater will be permitted where: - a) Proposals do not individually or cumulatively undermine its role as a regional shopping centre, and are shown to be necessary to maintain or enhance its quality and performance relative to other regional centres/ competitors; - b) Impact on the highway network is minimised, and improved access by and to public and active transport is secured where appropriate.
+Development for activities including those in Use Classes C1, E and F at Bluewater will be permitted where: - a. proposals do not individually or cumulatively undermine its role as a regional shopping centre, and are shown to be necessary to maintain or enhance its quality and performance relative to other regional centres/ competitors; - b. impact on the highway network is minimised, and improved access by and to public and active transport is secured where appropriate.
 Measures to be featured in a robust Travel Plan should include: high quality/ expanded interchange facilities; support for further Fastrack services where feasible; segregated and safe walking and cycling routes; and secure cycle parking.
-Particular focus should be given to measures to increase uptake of sustainable travel by employees and nearby communities; - c) The original design integrity of the centre is maintained; and - d) The parkland setting is maintained and enhanced as a recreational and biodiversity resource and as flood risk mitigation; - 3.
-Development for retail or leisure use also needs to demonstrate that the proposal: - a) Is of a use and form demonstrated to be consistent with Bluewater's role (Table 7), and offers activities and premises that create an overall experience that is distinct from that of nearby town centres; and - b) Is acceptable after evaluation through impact assessment for retail/ leisure proposals over 2,500sqm (gross), and sequential testing for indoor leisure, which will take into account neighbouring town centres and regional implications.
+Particular focus should be given to measures to increase uptake of sustainable travel by employees and nearby communities; - c. the original design integrity of the centre is maintained; and - d. the parkland setting is maintained and enhanced as a recreational and biodiversity resource and as flood risk mitigation. - 3.
+Development for retail or leisure use also needs to demonstrate that the proposal: - a. is of a use and form demonstrated to be consistent with Bluewater's role (Table 10), and offers activities and premises that create an overall experience that is distinct from that of nearby town centres; and - b. is acceptable after evaluation through impact assessment for retail/ leisure proposals over 2,500sqm (gross), and sequential testing for indoor leisure, which will take into account neighbouring town centres and regional implications.
 Assessment/ testing shall be carried out in consultation with neighbouring local and strategic authorities.